suitingtseng/go-lisp/README.md

 # go-lisp

-Writing a lisp interpreter in Golang as an excercise.
+Writing a lexical scoping lisp interpreter in Golang as an excercise.

 ### Usage